mjkoster/interfaces/draft-ietf-core-interfaces.md

 Introduction        {#introduction}
 ============

 IETF Standards for machine to machine communication in constrained environments describe a REST protocol and a set of related information standards that may be used to represent machine data and machine metadata in REST interfaces.
 CoRE Link-format is a standard for doing Web Linking {{RFC8288}} in constrained environments.
-SenML {{I-D.ietf-core-senml}} is a simple data model and representation format for composite and complex structured resources.
+SenML {{RFC8428}} is a simple data model and representation format for composite and complex structured resources.
 CoRE Link-Format and SenML can be used by CoAP {{RFC7252}} or HTTP servers.

 The discovery of resources offered by a constrained server is very important in machine-to-machine applications where there are no humans in the loop.
 Machine application clients must be able to adapt to different resource organizations without advance knowledge of the specific data structures hosted by each connected thing.
 The use of Web Linking for the description and discovery of resources hosted by constrained origin servers is specified by CoRE Link Format {{RFC6690}}.
 CoRE Link Format additionally defines a link attribute for interface description ("if") that can be used to describe the REST interface of a resource, and may include a link to a description document.